0x1BE/OSEE-Prep/README.md

 # EXP-401: Advanced Windows Exploitation - OSEE Certification

-This repository is dedicated to my self-study journey towards the Offensive Security Exploit Developer (OSEE) certification.
+This repository is dedicated to my self-study journey towards the Offensive Security Exploit Expert (OSEE) certification.
 I am planning to attend the course in 2025 or 2026, and this is part of my preparation.
 I believe in the power of open learning and therefore, I am sharing the materials that I am using for my studies.

 # OSEE 401 Exam Preparation Guide